 David Soud, 'Toward a Divinised Poetics: God, Self, and Poiesis in W. B. Yeats, David Jones, and T. S. Eliot' (2013).
 Published as Divine Cartographies: God, History, and Poiesis in W. B. Yeats, David Jones, and T. S. Eliot (2013) (Oxford: Oxford University Press, 2016)

 Terri Mullholland, 'The Literature of the Boarding House: Female Transient Space in the 1930s' (2011).
-Published as British Boarding Houses in Interwar Women's Literature: Alternative Domestic Spaces (New York: Routledge, 2016)
+Published as British Boarding Houses in Interwar Women's Literature: Alternative Domestic Spaces (Abingdon: Routledge, 2016)

-I am currently supervising students working in the areas of early twentieth-century periodicals, modernism and architecture, modernism and madness, and British travel writing about the Soviet Union.
+I am currently supervising students working in the areas of early twentieth-century periodicals, British travel writing about the Soviet Union, and modernism and sexuality.
 I would be delighted to hear from potential applicants wanting to work on twentieth-century literature, particularly from the perspective of cultural history.

 Rebecca Beasley studied at Cambridge (BA, PhD) and the University of California, Berkeley (MA).
 She joined the Faculty in 2009, after holding posts at Queen Mary, University of London (1998-99), the University of Liverpool (1999-2000), and Birkbeck College, University of London (2000-2009).
 She is general editor, with Tim Armstrong (Royal Holloway), of the Edinburgh University Press series, Edinburgh Critical Studies in Modernist Culture, and is on the editorial boards of the journals Modernist Cultures, Textual Practice, Affirmations: Of the Modern, and The Journal of Wyndham Lewis Studies.
 From 2000-2016 she was a member of the organising committee of the Modernism Seminar at the Institute of English Studies, University of London, and she was Chair of the British Association for Modernist Studies from 2014 to 2015.